kevin-albert/kevin-albert.github.io/_posts/2014-08-29-cuda-mergesort.md

 | cudaFree                      | 6.834 milliseconds|
 | print to stdout               | 320 milliseconds  |

-119 microseconds - not too bad.
+119 microseconds spent sorting - not too bad.
 An appropriate follow-up would compare with a similar CPU implementation.

 ## Notes
-* Don’t use too many threads or your screen will freeze indefinitely
+* Don’t use too many threads or your screen will freeze